 There’s also an unsuspecting twist in here, which comes from ground coriander.
 One thing I’ve learned from my mother growing up is to use spices as much as possible.
 They can truly turn the ordinary into the extraordinary and though seemingly innocent, just one teaspoon of coriander adds a certain essence to the chicken soup.

-Tips for making Instant Pot Chicken and Vegetable Soup
+Tips for making Instant Pot chicken vegetable soup

 As I mentioned, earlier, this soup is very simple to make but there are some variations and tips I can offer to make this the best chicken soup, so let’s get into them!